cheshire137/seasonal-playlister/README.md

 # SeasonSound

 Make spring, summer, fall, and winter playlists from your listening history on Last.fm.
-Create your playlists on Spotify and Rdio, or export them as CSV or JSON.
+Create your playlists on Spotify or export them as CSV or JSON.

 **[Use SeasonSound online](http://season-sound.herokuapp.com/)**